 Districts/sites that do not provide complete and valid evidence of successful accountability will have some form of monitoring until evidence is obtained.
 Repeated noncompliance with State and Federal regulations may result in: repeated on-site visitations, suspension or loss of accreditation, and/or other sanctions as determined appropriate by the OSDE.

 The checklist section titled, “District-Provided Documentation” must be completed by the district or site.
-The section titled, “State-Collected Documentation” will be completed by the Office of Accountability and Assessments.
+The section titled, “State-Collected Documentation” will be completed by the Office of Assessments.

-Desk monitoring evidence can be submitted in either a hardcopy format or in an electronic format (CD or DVD) and as a site packet.
+Desk monitoring evidence must be submitted in an electronic format separated per site.
 A district/site may choose which format to submit documentation, yet ALL documentation must be in the same format.

 Electronic format: A cover page should be included in the file.
 It should be on school letterhead and indicate (1) who has compiled the evidence, (2) the summer contact information for responsible person, and (3) the district/school’s contact information (if not on the letterhead).
-The electronic file must be submitted on a CD or DVD.
-Documents will not be accepted via email.
+The electronic file may be submitted on electronic media or submitted via email.
 The full County District code (6 characters) must be visible on the front of any disc, along with the district’s name.

 Documentation should be saved within files.
 Files must be labeled according to the order an item appears on the Desk Monitoring Checklist.
 The file listing below, is an example of how to indicate file names which provide both a description of documents within the file and would appear in the order used by the checklist.